heyabrar/BeautyBebo-Clone/ReadME.md

-A Solo project buit by me, executed in 4 Days.
+An Individual project built and executed in 4 Days.

 ## Tech Stack
 - **React**